nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 5. Mark a contact as important:
 6. Sort the contact list:
 7. List out all contacts in the contact list
-8. Clear the contact list:
+8. Clear the contact list

 Given below is the class diagram of the `Contact` class: